 Nick’s legal practice is varied, with particular focus on dispute resolution and corporate and commercial work.
 Called to the Bar of England & Wales in 1990 and the Bar of Gibraltar in 1991, he remains a practicing Barrister with regular appearances before the Gibraltar Supreme Court and its appeal courts, the Court of Appeal and the Judicial Committee of the Privy Council (in essence the UK’s Supreme Court).
 Nick is a highly regarded professional and a recommended individual in Legal 500 and Chambers Global

 Nick’s legal experience over nearly 30 years has meant that he has represented claimant or defendant in many different matters and he has considerable experience in various practice areas.
-In the last 36 months this would include:
+Some of his more recent work included:

 Representing a leading (big four) international accountancy practice in relation to:

 • the liquidation of an international law firm and the bankruptcies of the partners, including in excess of 14 appearances before the Supreme Court, 6 appearances before the Court of Appeal and an appearance before the Judicial Committee of the Privy Council (Lords Neuberger, Wilson, Reed, Carnwath and Toulson);

 • co-coordinating the liquidation of an international network of companies and SPV’s across 7 jurisdictions including asset tracing, recovery, obtaining of world-wide freezing injunctions and the instruction of lawyers and council in numerous jurisdictions.
 This has involved more than 6 appearances before Supreme Court;